jonesleonard/authorize-job-resource/README.md

 # authorize-job-resource

-A [Concourse](https://concourse-ci.org/) resource to only allow specified users and/or teams to run a job within a Concourse pipeline.
+A [Concourse](https://concourse-ci.org/) resource to only allow specified GitHub users and/or teams to run a job within a Concourse pipeline.

 ## Source Configuration